etalab-ia/opengatellm-helm/README.md

-This repository contains the helm chart to deploy albert-api and its components on Kubernetes.
+This repository contains the helm chart to deploy [opengatellm](https://github.com/etalab-ia/OpenGateLLM/tree/main) and its components on Kubernetes.

 ## Repository structure

-In `albert-stack` folder, we referenced the helm chart to deploy manually albert-api v0.1.1 and its components on Kubernetes.
-You can base your deployment on Scalweway infrastructure using the tofu files provided in `tofu/scaleway` folder.
-In `opengatellm-stack` folder, we referenced the the helm chart to deploy manually albert-api v0.2.0 and its components on Kubernetes.
-You can base your deployment on Scalweway infrastructure using the tofu files provided in `tofu/scaleway` folder.
+In `opengatellm-stack` folder, there is the helm chart to deploy opengatellm and its components on Kubernetes.
 In `tofu/scaleway` folder, you will find the tofu files to create a kubernetes cluster on Scaleway.
 Please adapt it according your needs.

 ## Provisioning